-Your blood pressure numbers may be the most important numbers you need to know.
+Your blood pressure numbers may be one of the most important health related numbers you need to know.
 At your doctor's visit be sure to ask for your blood pressure numbers and write them down.

 Systolic blood pressure is the pressure when the heart beats while pumping blood.
 This is the top number.